ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-virtual.md

 vSAN does not load balance traffic across uplinks.
 High availability (HA) for the uplink is provided by the SmartNIC.
 {: note}

-For more information about physical NIC connections, see [Networking overview for IBM Cloud Bare Metal Servers on VPC](/vpc?topic=vpc-bare-metal-servers-network&interface=ui).
+For more information about physical NIC connections, see [Networking overview for {{site.data.keyword.cloud_notm}} Bare Metal Servers on VPC](/vpc?topic=vpc-bare-metal-servers-network&interface=ui).

 ### vSAN storage policy
 {: #vpc-ryo-infrastructure-virtual-storage-policy}